 In addition to the Education program coursework, the following three exams are required:

 CT Foundations of Reading

 A passing score on this reading exam is a requirement for Elementary Education state certification.
-It is strongly recommended that Elementary Education students take this reading exam at the end of their student teaching semester.
+It is strongly recommended that Elementary Education candidates take this reading exam at the end of their candidate teaching semester.
 Additional information is available online at http://www.ct.nesinc.com

-Beginning Fall 2019, all program completers must pass the edTPA exam to be recommended for certification.
-The edTPA exam is a teaching portfolio that demonstrates candidates’ skills in planning, instruction, and assessment.
+Beginning Fall 2019, all program completers must pass the edTPA assessment to be recommended for certification.
+The edTPA assessment is a teaching portfolio that demonstrates candidates’ skills in planning, instruction, and assessment.

-The Praxis Core is no longer required for certification, however it is required by CSDE for diagnostic purposes.
+The Praxis Core is no longer required for certification, however, it is required by the Connecticut State Department of education (CSDE) for diagnostic purposes.
 Candidates must take Connecticut state mandated basic skills examination (PRAXIS Core) in mathematics, reading and writing or present their SAT/ACT scores to demonstrate proficiency in basic skills.

 PRAXIS Multi-subject Exam

 Although not a graduation requirement, passing scores on appropriate PRAXIS II exams are necessary for program completion and subsequent recommendation for teacher certification.
 The exam tests the essential subject area knowledge unique to each certification teaching area.

 - Elementary Education candidates should take PRAXIS Multi-subject exam according to the study plan provided by the program advisors.